smatechnologies/repo-template/README.md

 # Disclaimer
 No Support and No Warranty are provided by SMA Technologies for this project and related material.
 The use of this project's files is on your own risk.

-SMA Technologies assumes no liability for damage caused by the usage of any of the .
+SMA Technologies assumes no liability for damage caused by the usage of any of the files offered here via this Github repository.

 # Prerequisites